josmar-crwdstffng/angular/aio/README.md

 # Angular documentation project (https://angular.io)

-Everything in this folder is part of the documentation project.
+Everything in this directory is part of the documentation project.
 This includes:

 * the web site for displaying the documentation.
 * the dgeni configuration for converting source files to rendered files that can be viewed in the web site.